Chicago, Rock Island and Pacific Railroad: Chicago commuter service

 The Rock Island also operated an extensive commuter train service in the Chicago area.
 The primary route ran from LaSalle Street Station to Joliet along the main line, and a spur line, known as the "Suburban Line" to Blue Island.
 The main-line trains supplanted the long-distance services that did not stop at the numerous stations on that route.
-The Suburban Line served the Beverly Hills area of Chicago as a branch leaving the main line at Gresham and heading due west, paralleling the Baltimore and Ohio Chicago Terminal Railroad passenger line before turning south.
+The Suburban Line served the Beverly area of Chicago as a branch leaving the main line at Gresham and heading due west, paralleling the Baltimore and Ohio Chicago Terminal Railroad passenger line before turning south.
 The Suburban Line made stops every four blocks along the way before rejoining the main line at Western Avenue Junction in Blue Island.

 From the 1920s on, the suburban services were operated using Pacific-type 4-6-2 locomotives and specially designed light-heavyweight coaches that with their late 1920s build dates became known as the "Capone" cars.
 The suburban service became well known in the diesel era, as the steam power was replaced, first with new EMD FP7s and ALCO RS-3s, with two Fairbanks-Morse units added later.
 In 1949, Pullman-built 2700-series cars arrived as the first air-conditioned commuter cars on the line.

 In the 1960s, the Rock Island tried to upgrade the suburban service with newer equipment at lower cost.
 Second-hand Aerotrains, while less than successful in intercity service, were purchased to provide further air-conditioned accommodations that had proven popular with the 2700 series cars.

 When the Milwaukee Road purchased new Budd Company stainless-steel, bilevel cars in 1961, the Rock Island elected to add to a subsequent order and took delivery of its first bilevel equipment in 1964.
 Power for these new cars was provided by orphaned passenger units: three EMD F7s, an EMD E6, and the two EMD AB6s.
 The engines were rebuilt with head end power to provide heat, air conditioning, and lighting for the new cars.
 In 1970, another order, this time for Pullman-built bilevel cars arrived to further supplement the fleet.
 To provide the power for these cars, several former Union Pacific EMD E8 and EMD E9 diesels were also rebuilt with head end power and added to the commuter pool.